sonofakel/super-galactic-age-calculator/README.md

 ## Description

-_This web app will take user entered data such as age or a time span to calculate their age on different planets, as well as their age in seconds on earth._
+_This web app will take user entered data such as age or a time span to calculate their age on different planets, as well as their age in seconds on earth.
+Future features will include a finger-print scanner to tell how old your are._

 ### User Story